woguta/Bacterial-WGS/README.md

 ```
 bash run_fastqc.sh ./results/fastqc/ ./raw_data/Fastq/
 ```

-11. Run fastp for all the samples
+#Running fastp for all the files/trimming all the files

-a) First Pathway
+i) First Pathway
 ```
 #!/bin/bash